A Secretive Company Needed To Convince Washington That Congo’s Election Would Be “Free And Fair.” It Found A Friendly Ear Among Trump Allies.

 Balumuene walked back that statement in a 2019 interview with BuzzFeed News.
 He said that he has never met or spoken with Giuliani and claimed that his quote in the Times was “wrong” and the result of “some confusion.”
 Giuliani told the Times his only interest in Congo was for “security consulting.”

 Laviv spoke to Giuliani at the event.
-Even though the purpose of the reception was to promote Congo, Laviv told BuzzFeed News, he and Giuliani didn’t discuss any matters related to the country.
+Even though the purpose of the reception was to promote Congo, Laviv told BuzzFeed News that he and Giuliani didn’t discuss any matters related to the country.
 Laviv said the former New York City mayor wasn’t involved in any Congo lobbying efforts, adding that he only went up to Giuliani so he could shake his hand and ask for a photo.

 “He’s a personal hero of mine since 9/11,” Laviv said.